fermisda/webpie/docs/source/index.rst

 - Receive and process URI query arguments as method named arguments
 - Support for static contents
 - WebPie App is a standard WSGI application, so it can be plugged into any popular HTTP srever with WSGI support
-- WebPie comes with its own HTTP/HTTPS server class, which can be used for light weight applications
+- WebPie comes with its own HTTP/HTTPS server, which can be used to run light weight web applications
 - Support for sessions
 - WebPie App object persists between requests, so it can be used to keep long-term context, database connections, etc.
 - WebPie helps you build multi-threaded web servrices easily